nobu-maeda/n3xb/specs/maker-note/maker-note.md

 ### Obligations

 All Maker obligation tags will be under tag name `#m`, and all Taker obligation tags will be under the tag name `#t`.
 When a specific is specified, the more generic tags shall also be included.
-Multiple obligations can be specified at the same time, including both Bitcoin and fiat (imagine someone wanting to sell USD for either Bitcoin or Euros, etc).
+Obligation is limited to the same kind and currency, as such each order can only specify up to a single trade pair at most.
+For example the Maker can create an order to buy Bitcoin with USD via multiple payment methods, but cannot use a single order to specify the desire to buy Bitcoin with both USD and EUR at the same time.

 At the n3xB level, only the trade intent at the user level will be conveyed.
 More specific parameters, like the Bitcoin Script Sig that might be used (P2PKH, P2WPKH, specific mutli-sig scheme, Lightning hold invoice vs regular invoice, etc), which are typically not what an end user specifies and are aware of, will be the responsibility of the trade engines.